Harry Potter and the Prisoner of Azkaban (film): Plot

 Harry, Ron, and Hermione witness the execution of Buckbeak, after which a large black dog drags Ron into a hole at the base of the Whomping Willow.
 Harry and Hermione follow them through an underground passage to the Shrieking Shack, where the dog is revealed to be Black, an Animagus.
 Lupin appears in the shack, where he is revealed to be an old friend of Black and a werewolf.
-Lupin and Black reveal that Ron's pet rat, Scabbers, is actually the Animagus form of Pettigrew, who is returned to human form and confesses to having betrayed Harry's parents, framed Black, and faked his own death.
+Lupin and Black reveal that Ron's pet rat, Scabbers, is actually the Animagus form of Pettigrew, who is returned to human form and revealed to'd betrayed Harry's parents, framed Black, and faked his own death.

-The group heads back to the castle, intending to both exonerate Black—who offers to let Harry live with him instead of the Dursleys—and expose Pettigrew as the real killer, but the full moon causes Lupin to transform into a werewolf; amid the chaos, Pettigrew turns back into a rat and escapes.
-Black transforms into his animal form and fights off werewolf Lupin, who seriously injures Black.
-Harry finds Black, and Dementors attack them both until an unseen person casts a powerful Patronus charm to ward them off.
+The group heads back to the castle, intending to both exonerate Black, who offers to let Harry live with him instead of the Dursleys, and expose Pettigrew as the real killer, but the full moon causes Lupin to transform into a humanoid wolf; amid the chaos, Pettigrew turns back into a rat and escapes.
+Black transforms into his dog form and fights off werewolf Lupin, who seriously injures Black.
+Harry finds Black but the Dementors arrive and brutally attack them both until an unseen person casts a powerful Patronus charm to ward them off.

 Harry falls unconscious and awakens in the hospital wing, while Black has been recaptured and, with Pettigrew gone, sentenced to the Dementor's Kiss.
 With Dumbledore's advice, Harry and Hermione use her Time-Turner to travel back in time and rescue Buckbeak from execution.
 Harry realizes he had saved himself and Black previously with a Patronus charm and used it to drive the Dementors away.
 They successfully free Black, who escapes on Buckbeak.
-Lupin subsequently resigns, his secret condition as a werewolf having been exposed.
+Lupin subsequently resigns, Severus Snape having exposed his secret condition as a werewolf.
 Harry receives a new Firebolt broomstick from Black.